-Welcome to the Philosophy Department at the University of Illinois, Urbana-Champaign.
+Welcome to the Department of Philosophy at the University of Illinois, Urbana-Champaign.
 We are one of the oldest departments on campus, celebrating our 130th year in 2022.
-Set forth below is a painting of Plato's Academy, which is a major source of philosophical inspiration and traditions of higher education — so much so that it found its way into this iconic Renaissance masterpiece:
+Below is a painting of Plato's Academy, which is a major source of philosophical inspiration and traditions of higher education — so much so that it found its way into this iconic Renaissance masterpiece:

 Who We Are